• Home

 Large fake concrete planter DIY filled with white ornaments with black script.
 Cedar wreath underneath

 For the holidays I filled it with moss and large ornaments that I covered with strips of handwritten script paper.
-(I will be posting how I did this next week.)

 Close up shot of finished fake concrete bowl planter.
 It is placed on a wreath on a sideboard.